Lycée Français de Tananarive

 Écoles et Lycée Français de Tananarive, or Lycée Français de Tananarive (LFT), is a French international school in Antananarivo, Madagascar.
 It serves levels primary school through lycée (senior high school).
 It serves a total of 3,000 students in four primary school campuses and one junior-senior high school campus.

+It is directly operated by the Agency for French Education Abroad (AEFE), an agency of the French government.

 Campuses

 As of 2015 the junior-senior high school campus as 1,679 students.
 The four primary school campuses are School A Ampefiloha, School B Ampandrianomby, School C Ambohibao, and School D Analamahitsy: In 2015 they had 381, 463, 247, and 191 students, respectively.

 The senior high school has a boarding programme.

 School D Les Charmilles is along National Route 3, in proximity to the secondary campus.
 School D will be at one point relocated to Ivandry.